janschill/cern-solid-code-investigation/report/evaluation-solid-implementations.md

 The CSS language of choice is TypeScript (TS).
 TS is a statically typed programming language bringing strict types to the dynamic language of JavaScript (JS).
 The TS compiler transpiles TS source code into JS source code.

 An estimate by a developer was given, that by the second quarter in 2021 CSS could be production-ready.

-CSS

-- [x] Beta
-- [x] Being developed against a almost complete specification
-- [x] Has a test-suite it can be tested again
-- [ ] Technical
-  - [ ] Architecture
-  - [x] TypeScript
-  - [ ] Dependency Injection
-- [ ] Will be ready by May 2021

-General

-- [ ] Open-source without active maintainers means not reliable enough for CERN
-- [ ] Solid a standard, interoperability allows movement between different implementations
-- [ ] ESS has SLAs
-- [ ] Host CSS on CERNBox
-- [ ]

 ### Enterprise Solid Server